Herc (The Wire): Season 4

 While Carver stays in the Western and turns a new leaf after taking Colvin's advice, Herc begins working on the security details for Mayor Clarence Royce.
 At one point, he accidentally catches Royce receiving fellatio from a secretary.
 Carver sets Herc up for a meeting with the politically savvy Valchek, who encourages Herc to take advantage of the situation and quickly make rank.
 Herc meets with Royce, who calls now-Commissioner Burrell to have him promoted to sergeant in exchange for his silence.
 Herc is transferred to the Major Crimes Unit under Lieutenant Charles Marimow, but soon loses his "rabbi" when Royce loses to Tommy Carcetti in the Democratic mayoral primary.
 He and Marimow clash over methods, and Herc shows no respect for his leadership abilities.

 Herc takes a police camera to spy on drug kingpin Marlo Stanfield without Marimow or a court's approval.
 Marlo's crew realize they are being filmed and give false information (prompting Herc to detain an innocent woman) and then steal the camera.
 Herc attributes the fake information to "Fuzzy Dunlop".
-Herc panics about the lost camera, as he took it without permission, and his attribution of the information gained from the camera to a made-up informant is a grave misstep.
+Herc panics about the lost camera, as he took it without permission, and his attribution of the information gained from the camera to a made-up informant is a grave misstep as it did not yield any criminal charges.
+Marimow eventually figures out that Dunlop is a red herring and warns Herc he will "hand out the sandwiches at your execution" when it is proven.
+Before he can do anything to prove Herc's misconduct he is transferred.

 Herc starts harassing dealers indiscriminately to get them to return the camera, fearful that its loss will lead to his demotion from sergeant.
 While attempting to retrieve the camera, Herc interviews Randy Wagstaff, who has knowledge about the murder of Lex, one of Bodie's drug dealers.
 Carver tells Herc to deliver Randy to Bunk in homicide in order to protect Randy.
 Instead, Herc mistakenly reveals Randy's cooperation to a conspirator to the murder, Little Kevin.
 Marlo finds out about Randy's interview and subsequently puts word out on the street that Randy is a snitch.